Vera Chok

 Vera Chok is a Malaysian actress and writer based in the United Kingdom, who has featured in various stage, screen and radio roles.
-Since December 2021, she has played Honour Chen-Williams in the Channel 4 soap opera Hollyoaks.
+From 2021 to 2023, she played Honour Chen-Williams in the Channel 4 soap opera Hollyoaks.

 Early and personal life

 Chok was born in Petaling Jaya, Malaysia, of Chinese ancestry.
 After attending Assunta Primary and Secondary schools in Malaysia and Abbots Bromley School in Staffordshire, she graduated from The Queen's College, Oxford, before training as an actor at the Poor School in London and with Philippe Gaulier in Paris.
-Chok identifies as queer and uses she/they pronouns.
+Chok is queer and uses she/her and they/them pronouns.

 Career

-Chok's main theatre roles have included parts in the award-winning Lucy Kirkwood play Chimerica (2013), as part of the original cast at the Almeida and Harold Pinter theatres and in The World of Extreme Happiness (The Shed at the National Theatre, 2013), in which she co-starred with Katie Leung.
+Chok's main theatre roles have included parts in the award-winning Lucy Kirkwood play Chimerica (2013), as part of the original cast at the Almeida and Harold Pinter Theatres and in The World of Extreme Happiness (The Shed at the National Theatre, 2013), in which she co-starred with Katie Leung.
 Chok played the part of Ming Ming, a female migrant worker, in a production about the world of migrant workers in rapidly emerging modern China.
 Vera Chok also appeared in the TV miniseries version of Chimerica on Channel 4 in 2019, alongside Katie Leung.